-These programmes are designed to support both Australian national sporting organisations and their Pacific counterparts to deliver development priorities alongside increased governance and capacity building in developing Pacific Island countries through sport.
+These programs are designed to support Australian national sporting organisations, regional sporting organisations and their Pacific counterparts, to deliver development priorities, alongside increased governance and capacity building in developing Pacific Island countries through sport.

-They are operated via a series of partnerships between the DFAT and 11 Australian, regional and Pacific Island sports organisations.
+They are supported by the Australian Government and operated via a series of partnerships between 10 Australian, 8 regional and 32 Pacific Island sports organisations.

 The objectives of the PSP are to increase regular participation in physical activity, to improve health-related behaviours and to promote inclusive social attitudes amongst the targeted populations.
 This is done through targeting the population at the community level, including those who self-identify as having a disability, youth and emerging leaders, and women and girls.